Lrdwhyt/forum-mafia-utilities/README.md

 ### Chrome

-Forum Mafia Utilities is available as a Chrome extension, which can be downloaded from the Releases page or by [clicking here](https://github.com/Lrdwhyt/forum-mafia-utilities/releases/download/v0.1.0/forum-mafia-utilities.crx).
-After downloading, you'll need to drag the file onto Chrome's Extensions tab **while developer mode is enabled** to install it.
-If you install it without developer mode, Chrome will automatically deactivate it and you'll have to delete the extension before reinstalling.
-Developer mode can be disabled after you install the extension and the extension will continue to work normally.
+Forum Mafia Utilities is available as a Chrome extension, which can be downloaded from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/forum-mafia-utilities/medflogpihpikljkkpjpeoijooblipgg?authuser=0).

 ## Features
 - Generates voting tallies for lynches